jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/trackplan/index.md

 Before you populate a sprint, you should triage the work items in your backlog.
 If you use agile management techniques with your projects, you probably use a similar process during your sprint planning meetings.

-1. Collapse the parent items, and notice how each work item's rank is **Not Ranked**.
+1. Collapse the parent items and notice how each work item's rank is **Not Ranked**.
 You can easily change this status.
 Drag the "Create a simple chat page for our site" task to the top of the list and see how its rank changes to 1.
 2. Rank the rest of the work items in this order:
      ![Ranked work items in the backlog][11]
 3. Now that you've ranked the work items, assign story points to the stories.
 Then, click **0 pts** beside each story and select **20 pts** from the drop-down list.